 According to the HIPAA Privacy Rule, no person should see more information than their job requires.
 (The rule also specifies the patient’s rights to view and grant or restrict access to their own information.)

-HIPAA compliance is easier to achieve when all trackable data collected from users is cloud-based and stored in secure servers.
-Eliminate unnecessary collection and storage of user data.
-Track only the data that you really need and exclude from your analytics any data that may violate HIPAA rules.
-Reasonably limit the sharing of PHI to the minimum required to accomplish the intended tasks.
+HIPAA compliance is easier to achieve when all trackable user data is cloud-based and stored in secure servers.
+Eliminate unnecessary collection and storage, track only the data that you really need, and exclude from your analytics any data that may violate HIPAA rules.
+Limit the sharing of PHI to the minimum required to accomplish the intended tasks.

 It’s recommended that all patients’ health data should be kept in a separate database, away from other app data.
 That way, you can avoid constantly encrypting and decrypting every byte.

-Teach your staff to recognize cyber-attacks, take the necessary precautions, and report security incidents.
-You also should have a sanctions policy in place for employees violating HIPAA regulations.
+Teach your employees to identify cyber-attacks, take the necessary proactive and reactive measures, and report incidents.
+You also need a sanctions policy in place, should employees bypass HIPAA compliance rules.

-PHI that is no longer needed should be disposed of permanently, i.e., erased.
+PHI that is no longer needed should be erased.
 As long as a copy of such PHI remains in one of your backups, the data isn’t considered “disposed of.”
-Archived and backup data can also hide in photocopiers, scanners, biomedical equipment like MRI or ultrasound machines, laptops and other portable devices, memory cards, USB flash drives, DVDs/CDs, flash memory in motherboards and network cards, ROM or RAM, and even floppy disks.
+Archived and backup data can also hide in photocopiers, scanners, MRI or ultrasound machines, laptops and other portable devices, memory cards, USB flash drives, DVDs/CDs, flash memory in motherboards and network cards, ROM or RAM, and even floppy disks.

 Developers should take measures to dispose of all the unused data in a safe, non-retrievable manner.
 They should also properly destroy the media that contain PHI before throwing or giving them away.
 In flash-based memory drives, such as USB sticks, data is spread over the media, making it difficult to erase sensitive information with regular data destruction software.
-In this case, manufacturer utilities like Samsung Magician can help you dispose of your flash drives.
+Manufacturer utilities, such as Samsung Magician, can do the job.

-Becoming HIPAA-compliant is an ongoing process, especially in the light of the growing interoperability in healthcare.
-Your software product or products will keep evolving, and so should their security.
+Your organization and software products will keep evolving, and so should their security.

-Focus on the HIPAA requirements from the initial stages of your mHealth app development and check if you need to comply with any other privacy and security regulations before you start.
+Focus on the HIPAA requirements from the initial stages of your mHealth app development and check if you need to comply with any other privacy and security regulations before you set off.